Candy and Confectionery Mints Miscellaneous Recipes

 Peanut Butter Eggs

-And if you make these, or any of my recipes, don’t forget to tag me at @bastecutfold or use the hashtag #bastecutfold on Instagram.
+And if you do make these, or any of my recipes, don’t forget to tag me at @bastecutfold or use the hashtag #bastecutfold on Instagram.
 I always love to see what you’re making!

 Print